dmikushin/UNIL_thesis_template/README.md

 > **WARNING**: These templates are not maintained.
 However, if you modify it, feel free to send it to PolyDoc and we will replace them.

-And if you created another template and want to share it with other PhD students from EPFL, feel free to contact PolyDoc and we'll see what we can do.
+And if you created another template and want to share it with other PhD students from EPFL or UNIL, feel free to contact PolyDoc and we'll see what we can do.

 ## FAQ